origedit/rottent/readme.md

 #Ba! ' prints 26
 ```

-the s `>` finds the address of the variable referenced with the given name. if the variable is not found, it gets created.
+the symbol `>` finds the address of the variable referenced with the given name. if the variable is not found, it gets created.

 ```
 #444 #OwO>= ' OWO=444